‘Bachelor In Paradise’ Alum Corinne Olympios Calls Out New Bachelor Colton Underwood, Says He ‘Did Tia Dirty’

 Bachelor fans shouldn’t expect to see Corinne Olympios vying for Colton Underwood’s final rose.
-Besides the fact that the outspoken Bachelor in Paradise alum been happily in a relationship with her boyfriend for six months now, Olympios told Fox News she isn’t convinced the new Bachelor star is doing the ABC dating show for the right reasons.
+Besides the fact that the outspoken Bachelor in Paradise alum has been happily in a relationship with her boyfriend for six months now, Olympios told Fox News she isn’t convinced the new Bachelor star is doing the ABC dating show for the right reasons.

 “I mean I’m glad he’s the Bachelor, good for him.
 Anyone who gets the position is really lucky, it’s a great opportunity.
 But I will stand by the fact that I think he did Tia dirty and maybe he wants to be a little bit in the spotlight.”